 The opportunity cost nobody calculates

-Here's what bothers me most.
 A senior marketing manager earning $70K/year costs roughly $35/hour fully loaded.
-At 42 hours per campaign, that's $1,470 in salary cost alone — for work that isn't their core competency.
+At 42 hours per campaign, that's $1,470 in salary cost for work that isn't their core competency.

-Run 6 campaigns a year?
-That's $8,820 in hidden operational cost.
-Plus the strategy work that didn't happen because your best people were chasing contracts.
+Run 6 campaigns a year and that's $8,820 in hidden operational cost, before counting the strategy work that didn't happen because your best people were chasing contracts.

 An agency commission on a $30K campaign is $4,500.
 For that, you get faster deal closure (days, not weeks), better rates (because of volume and relationships), and access to creators who don't respond to cold outreach from brands they've never heard of.